 - Are health and fitness important to you?
 If so, what's your regimen?

 This personal connection will help solidify the bond between you and the client.
-It also provides the opportunity to uncover ideas for marketing opportunities or client appreciation events.
+It may also give you ideas for marketing opportunities or client appreciation events.
 Can your client's interests lead you to define a niche market?
-Can your client help generate referrals?
+Will your client help generate referrals?

 - Provide an extensive range of financial products and services